IRS Mileage Log Template 2026 — Free Google Sheets Download

 If you drive for business, the IRS requires a mileage log to claim the standard mileage deduction.
 In Canada, the CRA has a similar logbook requirement.
-Without proper records, your entire vehicle expense deduction can be denied during an audit -- even if you legitimately drove thousands of business miles during the year.
+This free IRS mileage log template gives you an audit-ready spreadsheet with every field required by both agencies — pre-set to the 2026 rate of 72.5¢/mile.
+Without proper records, your entire vehicle expense deduction can be denied during an audit — even if you legitimately drove thousands of business miles during the year.
+Once you have your miles logged, use our mileage calculator to convert your logged miles into a dollar deduction instantly.

 The problem is that most people still track mileage on paper, in a notebook, or not at all.
 Paper logs get lost, entries get forgotten, and come tax time you are left trying to reconstruct an entire year of driving from memory.
 That is how deductions get denied.